Chaphasilor/slidev-presentation-3d-printing/slides.md

 # How does it work?

+- Take a 3D object
 - Split the part into many layers of equal thickness
+- "Build" the print layer by layer
+  - Details on next slide!

+---

+# How does it work? - cont.

+## FFF Printing

 - Use filament or powder as the material source
 - Melt the material at the correct position and let it cool off
   - Next layer can be placed on top as soon as the previous layer has solidified enough
+- todo image

+---

+# How does it work? - cont.

+## SLA Printing

+- Resin
+- Screen with UV backlight
+- Harden resin layer by layer
+- todo image

 ---